Why Passwords Are Essential, LastPass, Data Security & Cybercrime

 Then they head to your email address and use the email address you’ve signed up to Instagram with and your Instagram password.
 Low and behold, they now have control of your email account too.

-They find an email from your online bank in your inbox.
+An email is found from your online bank in your inbox.

 They head over to online banking, but the password doesn’t work.
-They simply request a password change, and an email is sent to your email address.
+All they then do is simply request a password change, and an email is sent to your email address.

 Still logged in, they now gain access to your personal bank account.